shidel-dev/async-grpc/README.md

 [The reference implimentation of grpc for ruby](https://github.com/grpc/grpc/tree/master/src/ruby) is built on top of a c++ server implimentation, with c shims, and a ruby wrapper.
 It has a concurrency model that does not suit low lantancy responses when there are concurrent requests.
 The reason for this is due to the fact that it uses a bounded thread pool to execute application code.
 While this might work for some use cases it is limiting due the [GIL](https://en.wikipedia.org/wiki/Global_interpreter_lock), and switching/memory overhead of threads.
 [Reference](https://www.codeotaku.com/journal/2018-11/fibers-are-the-right-solution/index).

 ## How do use it?
-For users for the reference implimentation it should be a drop in replacement (TODO: fix some things that make this statement not true).
+For users of the reference implimentation it should be a drop in replacement (TODO: fix some things that make this statement not true).

 ### Installation
 add the following line to you gem file